-Where: London based hybrid working.
-Anticipated 1 to 2 days on average in the office- subject to working patterns and business requirements
+Where: London-based hybrid working.
+Expected one to two days on average in the office (subject to working patterns and business requirements).

 What you'll need

-- Candidates must already hold or be on track to achieve a minimum of 2:2 BEng/BSc or MEng/MSc in electrical, electronic, systems or mechatronic engineering (or a closely related subject accredited by the Institution of Engineering and Technology).
+Candidates must already hold or be on track to achieve a minimum of 2:2 BEng/BSc or MEng/MSc in electrical, electronic, systems or mechatronic engineering (or a closely related subject accredited by the Institution of Engineering and Technology).

 What you'll be doing

 Your work will span many transport modes.
 To deliver city-defining programmes and cutting-edge innovations, you'll work in multidisciplinary teams across TfL with:

 - May consist of up to eight three-month placements